 KIS stands for 'Knowledge Inspiration Spirit'.
 This comes across in the school’s IBDP results, which are above the global average; in innovative programmes such as Design Cycle Challenge Week, which showcases students’ creativity; and in the frequent use of the word “friendly” by alumni and parents to describe the school.
 The school’s interactive prospectus also offers an enlightening insight into the ‘out of the box’ thinking of this school.

 An IB school

-KIS’ curriculum is based on the three IB frameworks: students aged three to 11 years follow the PYP, 11 to 16-year-olds move on to the MYP, and students aged 16-18 complete the IBDP.
-All three IB programmes, which are learner centred and inquiry based, cover languages, humanities, sciences, maths, the arts, physical health education and technology.
-Lessons are taken by a team of international teachers, and teacher to student ratios are typically small at 1:7
+KIS’ curriculum is based on the three IB frameworks: students aged 3 to 11 years follow the PYP, 11 to 16-year-olds move on to the MYP, and students aged 16 to 18 complete the IBDP.
+All three IB programmes, which are learner centred and inquiry based, cover languages, humanities, sciences, maths, the arts, physical health education, and technology.
+Lessons are taken by a team of international teachers, and teacher to student ratios are typically small, at around 1:7.

 One of the benefits of attending a full IB school is the “coherent continuum of learning”.
 KIS appeals to expat students by saying that its IB programme appeals to,

 “internationally-minded families who are looking for the best, consistent and high-quality education that is available, recognised and respected worldwide.”

 This is certainly very true.
 Because KIS’ teaching is not specific to any one country, expat students can easily transfer to a school elsewhere – and this will appeal to transient families or those planning to return to their home country in the future.